 The scoping report must:

 - follow the department’s State Significant Development Guidelines – Preparing a Scoping Report (Appendix A).

 - include an analysis of feasible alternatives considered having regard to the objectives of the development, and identify the alternatives that will be investigated further in the EIS

 - give an early indication of community views on the project

 - identify what engagement will be carried out during the preparation of the EIS

 - identify the key matters requiring further assessment in the EIS and the proposed approach to assessing each of these matters having regard to any relevant Government legislation, plans, policies or guidelines.

-During the preparation of project-specific SEARs the scoping report will be available on the department’s website.
+During the preparation of project-specific SEARs the scoping report will be available on the NSW planning portal.
 The department will seek advice from the relevant local council and key agencies about what should be included in the SEARs.
 A site visit may also be required.